jjcho849/Hydroneer-Mods/README.md

 Enjoy infinite water for all your gardening needs!

-Available on top floor of RFC shop for 900 hydrocoins.
+Available on top floor of Golden Mods Shop for 900 hydrocoins.

 Golden Intake Pipe:
 -------------------
 This new and improved intake pipe works on land, gives pure water, and has max T3 base pressure without intake boosters!

-Available at RFC Shop!
+Available at Golden Mods Shop!

 Mega Nuke:
 ----------